Plant life and trees are critical to the survival of humans, and to the regulation of ecosystems and the environment.

 All Land Based Trees, Seaweed & Plant Life

-All of the oxygen in our air that makes it breathable comes from two main sources – phytoplankton in the ocean (produces 50% of oxygen), and land based trees, seaweed and plant life (produces the other 50% of oxygen).
+All of the oxygen in our air that makes it breathable comes from the photosynthesis process from two main sources:

-Deforestation and the clearing and conversion of land are threats to the amount of land based plant life we have.
+Deforestation and the clearing and conversion of land to other land uses are some of the potential threats to the amount of land based plant life we have left.

 Rainforest Plant Life

-What we do know is that although Earth has more trees on it than 35 years ago, rainforest deforestation is one of the asterisks to that stat, as rainforests are still being depleted (more so than other types of tree cover).
+Some reports indicate that Earth has more trees on it than 35 years ago, but rainforest deforestation is one of the asterisks to that stat, as rainforests are still being depleted (more so than other types of tree cover).